codingdavinci/relaunch2018/README.md

 Updates should be applied in a development environment first: Run `composer update drupal/core webflo/drupal-core-require-dev --with-dependencies` for minor version updates or `composer require <component>:<new version constraint>` for major version updates.
 After ensuring that the update works properly, push the changes to the `composer.lock` file to the repository.

-Updating npm packages is similar: Run `npm update` for minor version updates or `npm install <package name>@<version constraint>` for major version updates.
-Run `gulp` to ensure updated files are copied to their appropriate places.
-After ensuring that the update works properly, push the changes to the `package-lock.json` file to the repository.
+While just being required for development, updating npm packages is similar: Run `npm update` for minor version updates or `npm install <package name>@<version constraint>` for major version updates and push the changes to the `package-lock.json` file to the repository.
-Unless when run manually for recompiling the SCSS files, no npm package is actually invoked in production.

 In the production environment, pull the updated repository and run:
-1. `composer install` to synchronize composer components.
+1. `composer install --no-dev` to synchronize composer components.
-2. `npm install` to synchronize npm packages.
-3. `gulp` to copy updated npm package files to their appropriate places.
-4. `vendor/bin/drush updatedb` to run potential database updates.
+2. `vendor/bin/drush updatedb` to run potential database updates.
-5. `vendor/bin/drush cr` to rebuild the cache.
+3. `vendor/bin/drush cr` to rebuild the cache.

-*Never run composer commands other than `composer install --no-dev` and npm commands other than `npm install` in production environment!*
+*Never run composer commands other than `composer install --no-dev` in production environment!*

 - For detailed instructions on how to update Drupal core, see https://www.drupal.org/docs/8/update/update-core-via-composer.
 - For instructions on how to update contributed Drupal modules, see https://www.drupal.org/docs/8/update/update-modules.